 Wildlife Tourism Workshop Perth 25 November

-Wildlife Tourism Australia will be conducted a half-day workshop on wildlife tourism
+Wildlife Tourism Australia will conduct a half-day workshop on wildlife tourism just before the International Tourism Studies Association conference.

 “Thinking outside the box: diversity and innovation in wildlife tourism”

-The workshop will begin with a short presentation, then break into several small discussion groups to consider questions such as:
+The workshop will begin with a short presentation, then break into several small discussion groups to consider the following questions.
+We will then come together in a final plenary discussion session to collate the main conclusions, which will eventually be uploaded onto the Wildlife Tourism Australia website.

-- what wildlife species are not well promoted for tourism?
+- What vertebrate wildlife species (mammals, birds, reptiles, frogs, fish) are not well promoted for tourism?
 Which ones could have high appeal to visitors, and how could we best view and promote them?

-- what makes viewing difficult for some species? (nocturnal habits, underground lifestyle, sparse distribution, remote locations …).
+- What makes viewing of some species difficult? (nocturnal habits, underground lifestyle, sparse distribution, remote locations …).
 If money was no object, what could we do to enhance viewing opportunities?
 Since money IS usually limiting, which possibilities might be most feasible?

-- How do we minimise negative impacts to wildlife and their habitats in all of the above?
+- How do we minimise negative impacts to wildlife (including those of tourist interest and others sharing the habitat) in all of the above?

-- How do we best employ tour operations in research into our lesser-known species?
+- How do we best employ tour operations in wildlife research?

 The workshop is free of charge and will be held the day before the ITSA (International Tourism Studies Association) conference to be held at Murdoch University 26-28 November

-Please let us know if you’re interested n attending
+Please let us know if you’re interested in attending, by emailing Ronda at: firstname.lastname@example.org